SadiaTabassum1216/Invoice_Management/README.md

     2. php 8.1 or higher
     3. Laravel 10.10 or higher
     4. Node.js
-    5. Angular CLI (npm install -g @angular/cli)
+    5. Angular CLI

 # Front End Tutorial

 1. Download and extract the project zip file to your desired location.
-2. Open a terminal or command prompt and navigate to the project folder: cd path/to/your-repo-main
+2. Open a terminal or command prompt and navigate to the project folder: `cd path/to/your-repo-main`
-3. Install the dependencies: npm install
+3. Install the dependencies: `npm i`
-4. **To start the backend server, use:**: ng serve
+4. **To start the backend server, use:**: `ng serve`
 5. Open your web browser and visit http://localhost:4200 to see the application.

 # Back End Tutorial